JudeSahabandu/election-analysis/README.md

 * ### Breakdown of vote count and vote percentage by county

-Once we have obtained the total number of votes cast in the election, one of the key outputs is to determine the vote count and percentage by participating counties within the overall vote.
+Once we have obtained the total number of votes cast in the election, one of the key outputs is to determine the vote count and percentage by participating county's within the overall vote.

-The participating list of counties were Jefferson, Denver and Arapahoe.
+The participating list of county's were Jefferson, Denver and Arapahoe.

 When determining the vote count by county, we first declared an empty dictionary using `county_votes = {}`.